MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/5-coupon-service-design.md

 In this unit, you complete the *Coupon.API* project.
-You will then run a script to generate changes to the *WebSPA* HTML, as well as generate and modify Helm charts to define the kubernetes deployment.
+You will then run a script to generate changes to the *WebSPA* HTML, as well as generate and modify Helm charts to define the Kubernetes deployment.

 ## Business requirements